RostikYakunin/Vehicle-Service-API/README.md

 ### Authentication and Token Management
 This section describes how to register, authenticate, and refresh tokens in the app using the provided REST API endpoints.

-Open API schemes are available here: http://localhost:8080/swagger-ui/index.html
+Additionally, you can read the Open API documentation here: http://localhost:8080/swagger-ui/index.html

 ### Examples
 #### 1. Register a new user using authentication
 To register a new user, make a POST request to the /api/v1/auth/singup/ endpoint with a JSON payload containing the username, email, password and other filed according to example below.
 It needs for token`s receiving.
-Your next step is to use token in "Bearer type" authentication.
+Your next step is to use token in "Bearer type" authentication to get access to other functionality of the app.

 ```
 POST /api/v1/auth/singup/